-In advance of the final local consultation event, at Netherhall School, 4pm-8pm on Thursday 23 January, here’s what the current Cambridge South station proposals will mean for Queen Edith’s.
+In advance of the final local consultation event, I discuss what the current Cambridge South station proposals will mean for Queen Edith’s.

 We’ve had many years of waiting for Cambridge South and being told that it is the solution to the congestion which is engulfing our corner of Cambridge.
 Finally this week the consultation has been launched by Network Rail to decide on its location.
 I’m sure almost everyone’s reaction to that is “Thank goodness, about time too”.
 But the proposals deserve much closer scrutiny than you might initially be led to believe by the information provided, hence the length of this post!